kolach/es6-angular-boilerplate/README.md

 Task runner to make defining and running the tasks simpler.

 #### [Karma]
+Productive testing environment to developers

 #### [Mocha]
+Mocha is a feature-rich JavaScript test framework running on node.js and the browser, making asynchronous testing simple and fun.

 #### [Chai]
+Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.

 #### [Sinon]
+Standalone test spies, stubs and mocks for JavaScript.
+No dependencies, works with any unit testing framework.

 [ES6]: http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts
 [Babel]: http://babeljs.io/